KhronosGroup/SYCL_Reference/source/iface/h_item.rst

   item<Dimensions, false> get_logical_local() const

-Return the constituent element of the logical local item work-item’s position in the local iteration space as provided upon the invocation of the ``group::parallel_for_work_item``.
+Return the constituent element of the logical local work-item’s position in the local iteration space as provided upon the invocation of the ``group::parallel_for_work_item``.

-If the ``group::parallel_for_work_item`` was called without any logical local range then the member function returns the physical local item.
+If ``group::parallel_for_work_item`` was called without any logical local range then the member function returns the physical local item.

 A physical id can be computed from a logical id by getting the remainder